 The mountain pass of the day is Carson Pass, named after Kit Carson, guide and navigator for the Frémont Expeditions that surveyed parts of the American West.
 The trail south of the pass descends into a canyon, then climbs to a saddle before descending to Carson Pass.
 On both sides, numerous small lakes added blue to the landscape.

 In the valley, we encountered a bit of snow that slowed us down, but not too much.
-As we climbed it of the valley, the snow got sparser until we turned climbed up past a few false summits and turned a corner to a more shaded part of the mountain, where a somewhat substantial snow field on a steep slope covered the trail.
+As we climbed out of the valley, the snow got sparser until we climbed past a few false summits and turned a corner to a more shaded part of the mountain, where a somewhat substantial snow field on a steep slope covered the trail.

 From there, up to the top of the saddle, the landscape was barren and rocky (and snowy).
-Immediately after cresting, though, the trail enters the Carson Pass Management Area and becomes (somewhat) lush and green.
+Immediately after cresting, though, the trail enters the Carson Pass Management Area and became lush and green.
 Conservation area aside, the two sides of the mountain couldn’t be more different.

 While at Carson Pass, the volunteers made mention of a naked hiker with lots of tattoos that had surprised a group of older ladies.
 Based on the vague description, Quoi and I supposed that might have been Craynip, but we were not sure.

 After we crossed the pass and made our way partially up the next hill (and passing no small number of day hikers returning from their hikes in the process), Quoi decided to strip down and hike naked, wearing underwear, and her t-shirt folded over her pack’s sternum strap as a modesty guard for day hikers unaware of hike naked day.
 (Also, it was still a little cool out.)
 At the end of the day, Quoi was a little surprised that no one else we met went naked, but I figured that it was because we were so close to town, and that we’re also still a bit ahead of the main bubble of hikers, which is probably still a week behind us.